🚧 App in Alpha. Features subject to change/break without notice.

 /my-favorite-page

-Luckily, the host is easy for the server to handle: its the same for both URLs and is the host being used to access the server.
-Adding the version number is also trivial: all canonical links point to the latest LTS version of the platform which happens to be the version of the server handling the translation.
+Luckily, the origin is easy for the server to handle: its the same for both URLs and features the domain name being used to access the server.
+Adding the version number is also trivial: all canonical links point to the latest LTS version of the ecosystem which happens to be the current version of the server.

 In Kireji, hashes are cross-origin and mean the same thing across all host names.
 For example: